Online art sales are increasing every year, and the competition is becoming fierce.

-To create a board, simply click on the Create a Board link and fill out the title and start pinning content to the board.
+To create a board, click on the Create a Board link and fill out the title and start pinning content to the board.

 The easiest way to pin content and create new boards is to use the Browser Button.

 The browser button will be located on your bookmarks toolbar.
 You should be asked to add the button to your bookmarks after you have created your account.
-If you did not see this option click on this link Pinterest Browser Button and you will be directed to a page where you can upload the button.
+If you did not see this option, click on this link Pinterest Browser Button and you will be directed to a page where you can upload the button.

-This button will allow you to pin any content that you find interesting on the web to a board on your Pinterest account.
+This button will allow you to pin any content you find interesting on the web to a board on your Pinterest account.

-When you use the browser button you will be shown a list of the boards you have already created.
+When you use the browser button, you will be shown a list of the boards you have already created.

 You will also have an option to create a new board.
-The only problem with adding a board this way is that you do not have the option to set the boards category or description.
+The only problem with adding a board this way is that you do not have the option to set the board’s category or description.
 You will want to remember to do this later.

-You have the option to have your boards viewable by other pinners or keep your boards private.
+Like we have mentioned earlier, you have the option to have your boards viewable by other pinners or keep your boards private.
 There are reasons why you would want to take advantage of both.

-A secret board is created like any other board in your Pinterest account, the only difference is it will only be visible to you.
+A secret board is created like any other board in your Pinterest account.
+The only difference is it will only be visible to you.